 Coronavirus advice for carers

-Many people have starting caring for someone over the course of the coronavirus pandemic, while others have seen their caring role change or are having to provide more care than they used to.
+Many people started caring for someone during the coronavirus pandemic, while others had to provide more or different care than they used to.
 While you're there for the person you care for, we're here for you.

 - Am I a carer?